SteveWinward/PowerBI/WriteUps/powershell.md

 Update-Module -Name Microsoft.PowerApps.PowerShell
 ```

+Today (11/4/2019) the only supported US Government environment is GCC Moderate, below is an example of adding a GCC Moderate PowerApps account.

 ```
 # Add an account in GCC Moderate
 Add-PowerAppsAccount -Endpoint "usgov"
 ```

-NOTE: Today (11/4/2019), GCC High and GCC DoD for PowerApps is not supported

 ## Exchange Online